-First, deep learning compresses the common 1-of-N representation of a word (i.e., an N-dimensional vector with a single 1 at the index corresponding to the word and 0's everywhere else) into a smaller continuous-valued feature vector (also known as an embedding) [Mikolov et al., 2013].
 Intuitively, this vector provides a distributed continuous representation of an input word, with the vector's continuous values varying gradually among similar words and differing greatly among dissimilar ones.
 Such vectors are then used to represent a probability distribution over the words they represent.
-The continuity in the vectors automatically smoothens the distribution and alleviates the data sparsity problem (this occurs when the vocabulary of a language is large, and too few occurrences of various words appear in a corpus).
+The continuity in the vectors automatically smoothens the distribution and alleviates the data sparsity problem (this occurs when the vocabulary of a language is large and too few occurrences of various words appear in a corpus).

 Second, deep learning allows complex features to be learned automatically from text.
-Building upon the vector embeddings of words, we could connect these to another layer of vectors that are collectively termed hidden layers, and in turn, connect those to other hidden layers.
+Building upon the vector embeddings of words, we could connect these to another layer of vectors that are collectively termed hidden layers and in turn connect those to other hidden layers.
 As more hidden layers are added (one on top of another) to form a feedforward neural network, they can model more complex interactions and features among words in the input text.
-Feedforward neural networks can model a language by using the previous n words in a sentence to predict the current word (Figure 2).
-This way a feedforward neural network encodes the probability distribution of a next word given its previous words as context.
+Feedforward neural networks can model a language by using the previous n words in a sentence to predict the current word (Figure 2 and Figure 3).
+This way, a feedforward neural network encodes the probability distribution of a next word given its previous words as context.

-Third, more powerful language models can be built using recurrent neural networks (RNNs) [Hochreiter and Schmidhuber, 1997].
+Third, more powerful language models can be built using RNNs [Hochreiter and Schmidhuber 1997].
 An RNN is similar to a feedforward neural network in having an input layer of words that is connected to a hidden layer, which in turn is connected to an output layer representing a probability distribution over words.
 It differs by linking the hidden layer back to itself with recurrent connections, which propagate information across a sequence of words in an RNN.
-Conceptually, when an RNN is "unrolled" it is equivalent to a feedforward neural network with an infinite number of connected hidden layers stacked on top of one another.
-Because of this depth of hidden layers, it can potentially learn complex dependencies among words (Figure 3).
+Conceptually, when an RNN is "unrolled," it is equivalent to a feedforward neural network with an infinite number of connected hidden layers, one stacked on top of another.
+Because of this depth of hidden layers, it can potentially learn complex dependencies among words (Figure 4).